 Philip Chang’s research interests include supernovae, compact objects, disk dynamics, plasma astrophysics, and turbulent star formation.
 In general terms, he is interested in various aspects of theoretical astrophysics and cosmology.

 For more information: Chang’s Research Website

 Jolien Creighton’s research concerns the portion of Einstein’s theory of General Relativity, where gravity is described in terms of geometry: the distances between points in space and time.
 Gravitational waves—oscillating gravitational fields that affect the distances between nearby points—are produced by the most violent events in our universe including supernovae, collisions of black holes, and the big bang.
-Yet, these waves are barely noticeable and have yet to be detected.

 The Laser Interferometric Gravitational-Wave Observatory, LIGO, is a national facility to detect gravitational waves.
 Creighton participates in the LIGO Scientific Collaboration in an international effort that will search for gravitational waves from the distant universe.

 Dawn Erb’s research interests include galaxy formation and evolution, the kinematics, chemical evolution and stellar populations of galaxies at high redshift, feedback processes in starburst galaxies, and the evolution of the intergalactic medium at high redshift.